Barnet F.C.: Second return to the Football League (2015–2018)

-National League (2018–present)
+National League (2018–2025)

 Following the departure of Allen, Barnet re-appointed John Still as their manager for the 2018–19 National League season.
 On 28 December 2018, Still announced his retirement from management, two days after a 1–0 defeat to Boreham Wood, with the club 15th in the league.
 Assistant Manager Darren Currie took temporary charge before eventually taking the job on a permanent basis, leading the club to a 13th-placed finish.
 In the 2018–19 FA Cup, Barnet, despite their status as a fifth-tier team, managed to progress into the fourth round of the competition, winning against Bristol Rovers, Stockport County, and Sheffield United.

 The 2020–21 season saw Barnet record their lowest league position for many years.
 They finished within the relegation zone of the National League, but were saved from dropping into the National League South due to the abandonment of the 2020–21 National League North and South mid-season (owing to the COVID-19 pandemic).
 The team's 2020–21 performance was greatly hampered by the club being badly affected by the pandemic during the first half of the season, and the closure of the club's EFL-funded football academy at the end of the previous season.
+In the 2022–23 season, they lost to Boreham Wood in the play-off quarter-finals after finishing 5th.
+The following season Barnet finished in second place to qualify for the play-offs again.
+In the semi-finals, they were defeated 4–0 by Solihull Moors at home.

+The 2024–25 season saw the club promoted back to the Football League with a 4–0 victory over Aldershot Town securing the National League title in the penultimate match.